code-dot-org/code-dot-org/TESTING.md

 2. `RAILS_ENV=test UTF8=1 bundle exec rake db:reset db:test:prepare` : seed the DB with test data
 3. `cd ../pegasus && RAILS_ENV=test rake test:reset_dependencies && cd ../dashboard` : the pegasus test DB must be seeded as well.

-To run all dashboard tests, which takes about 15 mintues
+To run all dashboard tests, which takes about 15 mintues:

 `RAILS_ENV=test bundle exec rails test`

+If you have trouble running the tests, see [troubleshooting dashboard tests](#troubleshooting-dashboard-tests) below.

 #### Running a subset of Dashboard tests